codecrafters-io/build-your-own-kafka/stage_descriptions/producing-messages-04-sb8.md

-In this stage, you'll add support for producing multiple records from a single request.
+In this stage, you'll add support for producing multiple records in a single `Produce` request.

 ## Batch Processing